scuzzydude/asimov/asimov.md

 "Tail of Tatanka did this.
 Look here."

 They looked at the next section of wall.
-A woman was flying and laying down a monster dunk, while two large warriors looked on for the sidelines.
+A woman was flying and laying down a monster dunk, while two large warriors looked on from the sidelines.

 "Look Uncle, the young one is you.
 The old man is your father.
 The woman is Big Mama."